torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-g-routing.rst

    all the available routes the subdevice exposes.

 EINVAL
-   The sink or source pad identifiers reference a non-existing pad, or reference pads of different types (ie. the sink_pad identifiers refers to a source pad).
+   The sink or source pad identifiers reference a non-existing pad or reference pads of different types (ie. the sink_pad identifiers refers to a source pad), or the ``which`` field has an unsupported value.

 E2BIG
    The application provided ``num_routes`` for ``VIDIOC_SUBDEV_S_ROUTING`` is